-First of all, it is important to have a clear picture of the future dining table in mind and to at least roughly draw this picture on paper.
-This makes it much easier to build the dining table, as you know the exact goal and don't have to constantly make adjustments.
-However, before you make the first handshake on your table, you should be clear about what kind of dining table you want to build yourself.
-By answering the following questions in advance, you will be on the safe side:
+First of all, it is important to have a relatively clear picture of the future dining table in mind and to at least roughly on paper.
+This makes it much easier to build the dining table, as you know the exact target and don't have to make constant adjustments.

-For example, would you like a simple, straightforward dining table or would you prefer a table in the minimalist style with a touch Industrial charm?
+For example, would you like a simple, straight-lined dining table or would you prefer a table in the minimalist style with a touch Industrial charm?
 As you can see from the pictures, I opted for the latter.
-Personally, I think industrial design is just really cool - especially in combination with wall posters of big city skylines (you can find them at https://myloview.de/poster/nach-kategorie/stadte/) and a concrete wall in the room just looks strong.

-So it was to be a DIY dining table made of wooden planks and metal - just two different materials.
-The old, reclaimed oak planks and the solid table runners make the dining table simple yet rustic.
+Accordingly, it should be DIY dining table made from wooden planks and metal be used.
+Just two different materials.
+The old reclaimed oak planks and the solid table runners give the dining table a simple yet rustic look.

-So the question of style is ultimately also a question of material.
-It was also important to me that the edges of the table, where you eat later, are not trimmed (straightened), but that the natural tree edge is retained.
-This gives each table a truly unique style.
+It was also important to me that the edges of the table, where you eat later, are not trimmed (straightened), so that the Preserve natural tree edge remains.
+This gives each table a truly unique touch.

 Where should the dining table be placed later?